-Game fishing is a popular sport and the coastal currents around Madang carry sailfish, kingfish, tuna, mackerel, barracuda, marlin, yellow fin and wahoo within 100 metres of the shore providing anglers with plenty of good sport.
+Game fishing is a popular sport and the coastal currents around Madang carry sailfish, kingfish, tuna, mackerel, barracuda, marlin, yellow fin and wahoo within 100 meters of the shore providing anglers with plenty of good sport.
 Fishing is especially good off the waters around Karkar and Bagabag Islands.

-Two volcanic islands offshore from Bogia have volcanic cones rising 1,800 metres above sea level which provide a spectacular sight for visitors, and the South East Coast road which leads to Balek Wildlife Sanctuary has strange fish-filled sulphurous caves, jungle walks and hot springs.
+Two volcanic islands offshore from Bogia have volcanic cones rising 1,800 meters above sea level which provide a spectacular sight for visitors, and the South East Coast road which leads to Balek Wildlife Sanctuary has strange fish-filled sulphurous caves, jungle walks and hot springs.

 Madang hosts the Mabarosa Festival each year, a colorful display of dancing, sing sings and bamboo bands.

 Papua New Guinea is a strange place when it comes to travel.
 The tropical conditions, fierce geography, and lack of government capacity means there are very few paved roads in the country.
 With the exception of a brief span of road connecting it to the immediate hinterland, there are no major roads linking Port Moresby to any other city.
 On the north coast, a tenuous highway theoretically runs from Madang to Wewak.